-August is officially upon us.
-I know that no one ever likes to say it aloud, but… we only have one more full month of summer left.
+It's mid-July—and I know no one ever likes to say it aloud, but… we are already halfway through summer.
 Now, for local beauty businesses like spas, this news can be a little harder to swallow.
-With the summer comes one of the most profitable times for spas — wedding season.
+With the summer comes one of the most profitable times for spas—wedding season.
 So, the fact that the number of weddings will start to slow down a bit after September can be a little depressing.

 However, there is no reason for local spa owners to despair.
 Even though summer and subsequently wedding season may be only temporary, that doesn’t mean your success has to be.
 All you need to do is plan ahead with a little bit of marketing.
 For many small business owners “marketing” can be a daunting term.
 You don’t have time for it, you don’t really want to do it — we get that.
 Well, we’re going to make marketing your spa as easy as possible.
 There are actually tons of spa marketing ideas out there that take minimal time and effort to get off the ground which can actually help yield big time results.

 So, let’s get to it!
 Here are 4 spa marketing tips for local spa owners to use for keeping profits all the way up well after summer has ended.

 Spa Marketing Tip #1: Themed Specials / Promotions

 What do you think is more compelling?
 A bland generic promotion or a colorful summer-themed one?
 Themed promotions are a great way for your specials to stand-out from other boring promotions, and work to really catch a client’s eye.
 Infusing your promotional ideas with a fun seasonal theme works to make specials you create better resonate with your clients.